-They found their previous data analytics solution -which derived its predictions primarily from national and international trends- didn’t accurately reflect the risk factors or opportunities for impactful intervention for their particular student populations.
-To compensate for this information gap, the UTSA advising team manually collected and analyzed student data to provide the administration.
+Their previous data analytics solution derived its predictions primarily from national and international trends.
+It didn’t accurately reflect the risk factors or opportunities for impactful intervention for their particular student populations.
+To compensate for this information gap, the UTSA advising team manually collected and analyzed student data to provide to the administration.
 This practice slowed down access to important student data and unnecessarily increased tedious administrative work for advisors who needed to use this time to serve students.

 The result?
-A frustrated and tired student support team lacking the resources needed to effectively scale student support in the way they desired.
+A frustrated and tired student support team lacked the resources needed to scale student support in the way they desired effectively.
 Leaders at UTSA knew something needed to change.
 They made the switch to the Civitas Learning Student Impact Platform.
 They wanted an experienced partner and data analytics platform that allowed them to influence the data points used to inform risk and success indicators for their students.

 Institution-Specific Insights Lead to Transformative Action

-As UTSA began implementing the Student Impact Platform, the COVID-19 pandemic forced them to suddenly move all their operations online.
-To maintain as seamless a student experience as possible, the UTSA team moved 100% of their new student orientation advising sessions to online one-to-one appointments using the Student Impact Platform’s advising analytics and workflow capabilities.
+As UTSA began implementing the Student Impact Platform, the COVID-19 pandemic suddenly forced them to move all their operations online.
+To maintain a seamless student experience, the UTSA team moved 100% of their new student orientation advising sessions to online one-to-one appointments using the Student Impact Platform’s advising analytics and workflow capabilities.
 Additionally, the Associate Vice Provost of Student Success used the platform’s administrative analytics capabilities to ensure advisors met with all new students.